alepuccetti/puccetti.io/content/about/_index.md

 ## What am I up to now?

-I am data platform engineer at with a passion for automation.
+I am a data platform engineer with a passion for automation.
 One of my personal motto is *"If you have to do it more than three times you’ve gotta automate it"*.
 I currently work at **[Huq Industries](https://huq.io)** (from 2017) in London as Principal Data Platform Engineer, where I design and build our infrastructure to manage and process hundreds of billions of geospatial events.